jinghuazhao/software-notes/docs/AI.md

 # Artificial intelligence

+## pytorch

+The home page is https://pytorch.github.io, and the repository itself https://github.com/pytorch/ with https://github.com/pytorch/examples.

 ## tensorflow

 The tensorflow repository is here, https://github.com/tensorflow/tensorflow, and it is relatively easy to install via pip,